-Transparent Hands is in first position, in our List of Top 5 Trust Organization Providing Free Medical Care to People in need in Australia.
+Transparent Hands is in first position, in our List of Top 5 Trust Organizations Providing Free Medical Care to People in need in Pakistan from Australia.
 Transparent Hands is a non-profit organization, which is tackling this major healthcare issue of Pakistan with the help of fundraising through its unique Crowdfunding platform.
 Transparent Hands conducts the surgeries of deserving patients free of cost at private hospitals, with the help of donations and charity.
 Donors from all over the world can use our online Crowdfunding web portal if they wish to donate.
 You can select any patient, fund the surgery and receive regular feedback and updates, until the patient is recovered completely.

 Our user friendly online fundraising work as follows:

 - Choose the patient whose surgery you want to fund.